 “They were killing kids.
 (Referring to the Nazis killing anyone younger than the cut off age of adulthood of 16).
 You can do a lot with kids – train them, have them do menial labor, etc. and they’ll have the energy and drive to tackle whatever’s put in front of them.
 To kill them is pure waste.
 It came down to realizing it was a mere matter of time before they got rid of me, so I jumped.”

-Jews of Lviv are rounded up and humiliated by being forced to clean the sidewalk next to the Lviv Opera House using toothbrushes – November 1941
+Jews of Lwow are rounded up and humiliated by being forced to clean the sidewalk next to the Lwow Opera House using toothbrushes – November 1941

 Considering how on that fated day the planet of death and transformational change, Pluto, was conjunct his North Node, or karmic destiny, by exact degree, Alex couldn’t have made a better decision since Fate was hinting where his path was headed if he didn’t actively change its course.